 Display blocks based on whether the current post has a featured image or not.
 This rule is very useful in Query blocks and page templates.
-Imagine the situation where you need to display a default image if there is no featured image set.
+Imagine the situation where you must display a default image if there is no featured image set.

 This rule lets you display content based on what the current post type supports.
-The current options are: Comments, Excerpts, and Featured Images.
-This is a very handy rule to use in post templates or Query blocks.
+The current options are Comments, Excerpts, and Featured Images.
+This is a convenient rule to use in post templates or Query blocks.

 The Location control currently contains two rules for configuring archive-based conditional visibility.
-You will need to be using the Site Editor or the block-based Widget Screen to get the most out of these controls.
-Without the Site Editor or Widget Screen, it’s near impossible to position block content on archive pages.
+You will need to use the Site Editor or the block-based Widget Screen to get the most out of these controls.
+Without the Site Editor or Widget Screen, it’s nearly impossible to position block content on archive pages.
 All the more reason to upgrade to a block-based theme.

 This rule allows you to conditionally display block content on archive pages based on the archive type.
 Type includes the post types and taxonomies as well as author and date archives.

-This rule provide more control than the Archive Type control detailed above.
+This rule provides more control than the Archive Type control detailed above.
 It lets conditionally display block content on archives based on individual taxonomy terms and specific authors.

 Hide When Rules Apply

-By default, the block will be visible if the applied rules are satisfied.
+The block will be visible if the applied rules are satisfied by default.
 Simply toggle the “Hide when rules apply” setting to hide the block instead.